The first photo of a black hole at the center of our galaxy: when it was actually taken

 Photo: ETH

-Now she has again played a key role in the creationgroundbreaking image of the supermassive black hole at the center of our own Milky Way galaxy, a cosmic body known as Sagittarius A*.
-Its Event Horizon Telescope Collaboration task force, which unveiled the stunning image on Thursday, has been tasked with putting it together from a mass of data collected by telescopes around the world.
+Now she has again played a key role increating a groundbreaking image of the supermassive black hole at the center of our own Milky Way galaxy—the cosmic body known as Sagittarius A*.
+Her working group within the Event Horizon Telescope Collaboration, which unveiled the stunning image on Thursday, was tasked with piecing it together from a mountain of data collected by telescopes around the world.

 Why is this picture important?